Our Town. Our Future. Our Choice.

 The Community Development Trust is an inclusive organisation founded on financial sustainability, civic pride and an aspiration to engender a flourishing community.
 As an independent, community-owned, managed and led company, we are able to become involved in tackling various community needs, bringing community groups together and leading or partnering with others on specific projects.
 We operate through a number of working groups, each focussing on a project priority.
 Each group is made up of at least one Board member who brings in skills and partnerships from the wider community.
 In our working groups we seek to capture the potential talent in the town that may not currently be being utilised.

-- Quarterly newsletter direct to our current members (email and printed as needed)
+- Regular newsflash articles direct to our current members via email

 - Regular articles in the Black Bitch community newsletter